The Office Of Campus Ministries

-There two churches conveniently located within a few minutes of campus and their Mass times are listed here:
+Also, there are two churches located close to campus and their Mass times are listed here:

 Cathedral of Saint Peter (Linden Street and Wyoming Avenue)